 According to my memory, I don’t remember seeing any stairs on the road in Hakuba, so from the bus terminal to most hotels, you would be walking on flats, but then since it is very likely the part of the road would be covered by snow and ice, just make sure your luggage is waterproof and with good wheels!!

 Also, some accommodation may have only stairs, it is a good idea for you to check with the hotel about the ski and snowboard storage access as well as the layout of your hotel.

 - Spare a day for snow monkey, it’s very famous there!

 - Try out the Japanese hot springs (onsen) or public bath, it’s an unforgettable experience!!

 - Check the weather and plan your days in the resorts, at least make sure you go to Cortina on a snowing day so you know why everybody is heading there!

 - If possible, take the night shuttle and go to the area near the Hakuba train station for dinner, there are very nice restaurants there, not that packed, and cheaper too!

 - Pre-book the restaurant!
-Those famous one are always full!!!
+Those famous ones are always full!!!

-I hope you enjoy reading this article, and please do kindly drop me a message or comment if you have any trip planning questions or comments.
+I hope you enjoy reading this article, and please do kindly drop a comment below if you have any trip planning questions or comments.